 Rasha is one of the television industry’s most daring and adventurous producers.
 Since co-founding 44 Blue in 1984, Rasha has established the company as a leader in non-fiction programming.
 In pursuit of great stories, he has been stoned in the West Bank, shot at in Soweto, chased by the Yakuza in Tokyo, and he was the first Western producer ever to film inside a Chinese prison.
-Rasha’s creative vision has taken the company from its original roots in sports and action-adventure programming to the exploration of mass incarceration with the critically acclaimed MSNBC prison docuseries “Lockup,” one of the longest-running series on television, to the redefining of celebrity family docuseries with Emmy-nominated “Wahlburgers” for A&E. If he’s not on the road, you can catch him walking on his tread-desk watching his Stanford Cardinal on ESPN.
+Rasha’s creative vision has taken the company from its original roots in sports and action-adventure programming to the exploration of mass incarceration with the critically acclaimed MSNBC prison docuseries “Lockup,” one of the longest-running series on television, to the redefining of celebrity family docuseries with A&E’s twice Emmy-nominated “Wahlburgers,” produced in association with Mark Wahlberg and Donnie Wahlberg, and genre-busting first responder documentary series “Nightwatch”, produced in association with Dick Wolf.
+If he’s not on the road, you can catch him walking on his tread-desk watching his Stanford Cardinal on ESPN.

 Tennis ace Sarah makes sure that all of 44 Blue’s productions are running smoothly, on time and on budget – and it’s been that way for the past 11 years.
 “Just because it hasn’t been done, doesn’t mean we can’t do it.”
 That sentence sums up Sarah’s outlook and attitude toward production.
 And both clients and creatives love her for it.
-Sarah, mother of a five- year-old, always finds a way to make it happen.
+Sarah always finds a way to make it happen.
 Even if it means chasing wild animals in the rainforests of Hawaii or conquering Alaskan glaciers in the land of the Midnight Sun.

 Lifelong Denver Bronco fan David Hale has been writing, producing and directing award-winning shows since the day he walked into the 44 Blue offices in 1998.
 He’s produced it all.
 Maximum-Security Prisons.
 High School Football.
 Hell’s Angels.
 DEA Agents.
 Plus-sized Pageant Queens.
 David joined the company shortly after graduating cum laude from Duke University with a reputation as one of best orator/debaters in the country.
 David now applies that skill to talking networks out of bad notes.